One man injured in Lewiston shooting

 The Lewiston Police Department responded to a report of shots being fired around 8:15 p.m. near the corner of Horton Street and Pine Street, according to a Tuesday morning news release issued by the department.

 When officers arrived at the scene, they found Omar Mohamed Omar on the ground with a gunshot wound to his abdomen.
-He was brought to Central Maine Medical Center, where he remained Tuesday morning and was listed in stable condition, the release states.
+He was brought to Central Maine Medical Center, where he remained Tuesday morning, the release states.

+Lewiston officials said in the release that investigators are currently searching for suspects who were seen fleeing from the area.

 The news release states that there is no indication this was a "random attack," and the incident remains under active investigation.